stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Consider using [Ruff](https://docs.astral.sh/ruff/) for linting Python code.
 The previous standard linter was [flake8](https://flake8.pycqa.org/en/latest/).
 Ruff includes the features of both flake8 and the most popular plugins for flake8, along with many other capabilities.

-Use pre-commit hooks to run the linting tool before each commit to source control.
+Use Git hooks to run the linting tool before each commit to source control.
 You should also run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.

 ### Use Type Hinting

 Current versions of Python support type hinting.
 Consider using type hints in any critical application.
 If you develop a shared library, use type hints.

 Once you add type hints, type checkers like [mypy](http://www.mypy-lang.org/) and [pyright](https://microsoft.github.io/pyright/) can check your code as you develop it.
 Code editors will read type hints to display information about the code that you are working with.
-You can also add a type checker to your pre-commit hooks and CI to validate that the code in your project is consistent.
+You can also add a type checker to your Git hooks and CI to validate that the code in your project is consistent.

 If you use [Pydantic](https://docs.pydantic.dev/) in your application, it can work with type hints.
 If you use mypy, add the [plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.